Visual Implicit Autoregressive Modeling¶

 Key Findings¶

-- More iterations at coarse scales > more at fine scales: When fine scales have not converged, increasing coarse scale iterations improves FID more (Dec.(20,5) vs Con.(5,5)), suggesting global structure is the bottleneck for detail quality.
+- Coarse Iteration > Fine Iteration: When fine scales have not converged, increasing coarse scale iterations improves FID more effectively (Dec.(20,5) vs Con.(5,5)), implying global structure is the bottleneck for detail quality.

-- Enhanced zero-shot editing: Figure 7 shows VIAR achieves smoother boundary fusion and sharper details in in-painting and class-conditional editing, attributed to the implicit layer's "long-range context aggregation" being more stable than fixed depth.
+- Enhanced Zero-shot Editing: Figure 7 demonstrates smoother boundary fusion and sharper details in in-painting and editing, attributed to the "long-range context aggregation" of implicit layers.

 Highlights & Insights¶